 As with any criminal prosecution in Virginia, the Commonwealth must prove three elements beyond a reasonable doubt.
 While there are many feasible defenses unique to each case, this is a quick look at some of the most basic suspended License defenses in Virginia, categorized by the element the Commonwealth must prove to the trier of fact (the judge or jury):

-It is rare for a person to be arrested or charged if he or she was not actually driving, but mistakes do happen.
+It is rare for a person to be arrested or charged if he or she is not actually driving, but mistakes do happen.
 The prosecution has to prove that the person charged was on a public road (some roads are not considered public highways; ask your local traffic attorney if you have a question about this); he or she was the one driving; and it was at the time of the alleged violation.

 If you consider how one is typically charged, you will see how it would take a particularly extraordinary set of facts to win on this point: it is possible someone is a victim of identity theft, and it is also possible that an identification of the driver was made after he or she exited the vehicle, and other people were in the car and could potentially have been drivers.
-But in the typical case where a police officer stops a driver, asks for his license, (or stopped him or her after running plates – which is another issue entirely), the commonwealth can usually prove this element.
+But in the typical case where a police officer stops a driver, asks for his license (or stops him or her after running plates – which is another issue entirely), the commonwealth can usually prove this element.

 http://leg1.state.va.us/cgi-bin/legp504.exe?000+cod+46.2-389